devZer0/libsml-testing/README.md

 3. Convert your .bin file into .hex like this: cat yoursmldump.bin |hexdump -ve '1/1 "%.2X"' >yoursmldump.hex

-    If you have sml data in hex format alread, you can convert it into binary like this: cat yoursmldump.hex | xxd -r -p >yoursmldump.bin
+    If you have sml data in hex format already, you can convert it into binary like this: cat yoursmldump.hex | xxd -r -p >yoursmldump.bin

 4. Name your files like this: <VENDOR>_<MODEL>-<MODELNR>.bin|hex, e.g.